-Thomas Finan is Chair and Associate Professor in the Department of History at Saint Louis University.
+Thomas Finan is Associate Professor in the Department of History at Saint Louis University.
 His research interests are focussed on medieval Ireland, castles in medieval Europe, medieval archaeology and digital applications to the study of history and archaeology.

 His main focus of research is the history and archaeology of later medieval Ireland, particularly the history of the borderlands region of the Shannon River in Roscommon in the thirteenth and fourteenth centuries.
 He has been director of the North Roscommon Archaeological Project, an ongoing archaeological survey and excavation focussing on the medieval lordship of Moylurg.
 He also conducts research in a number of related fields, including the historical theology of the later medieval Gaelic church, thirteenth century bardic poetry, the history of the O Conor and Mac Dermot families of Roscommon, and landscape history of north Roscommon.

 Since 2008 he has been an invited delegate of the Chateau Gaillard International Castle Studies Conference.
 All presentations at the conferences are published in the conference proceedings.
 In 2019 Finan was selected as the first American member of the Comite Permanent of Chateau Gaillard.